MartynxSmith/PdfShrinker/README.md

 To convert Word and Publisher files you'll Microsoft Word and/or Publisher installed on your PC.
 Trial versions are available from https://products.office.com/en-au/try.

-## Download
-Binary releases available on https://github.com/pgodwin/PdfShrinker/releases

-For source-code, this is Github - you're looking at the source!

 ## Future Enhacements
 I'm not looking at adding any features to the application anytime soon.
 However some useful ideas are:
  - ~~Configurable compression setting~~ Added by @blu3r4y, thanks!
  - ~~Add the ability to retain file timestamps~~ forked & added by @phazerlazer
  - ~~Add the ability to overwrite original files~~ forked & added by @phazerlazer
- - Error handling/graceful failing if conversion/compression fails
- - Command-line options for batch jobs

 ## License
 As per Ghostscript requirements, this application is also licensed under the terms of the AGPL.